Hackplayers/evil-winrm/README.md

     # client_key: 'client.key',
 )
 ```
-To use IPv6 the address must be added to /etc/hosts.
+To use IPv6, the address must be added to /etc/hosts.

 ## Documentation

 #### Basic commands

- - upload: local files can be tabulated.
-It is not necessary to put a remote_path if the local file is in the current directory of the evil-winrm.
+ - **upload**: local files can be auto-completed using tab key.
+It is not needed to put a remote_path if the local file is in the same directory as evil-winrm.rb file.
    - usage: `upload local_path remote_path`
- - download: it is not necessary to set local_path if the remote file is in the current directory.
+ - **download**: it is not needed to set local_path if the remote file is in the current directory.
    - usage: `download remote_path local_path`
- - services: list all services even without administrator permissions.
+ - **services**: list all services.
+No administrator permissions needed.
- - menu:  load the Invoke-Binary and l04d3r-LoadDll functions that we will explain below.
-When a ps1 is loaded all functions appear.
+ - **menu**: load the `Invoke-Binary` and `l04d3r-LoadDll` functions that we will explain below.
+When a ps1 is loaded all its functions will be shown up.

    ![menu](resources/image2.png)

 #### Load powershell scripts

- - To load a ps1 you just have to type the name (tabs allowed).
-The scripts must be in the path setted in the `$scripts_path` variable.
+ - To load a ps1 file you just have to type the name (auto-completion usnig tab allowed).
+The scripts must be in the path set at `$scripts_path` variable.
 Type menu again and see the loaded functions.

    ![ps1](resources/image7.png)

 #### Advanced commands

  - Invoke-Binary: allows exes compiled from c# to be executed in memory.
-The name can be tabulated and allows up to 3 parameters.
-The executables must be in the path setted in the `$executables_path` variable.
+The name can be auto-completed using tab key and allows up to 3 parameters.
+The executables must be in the path set at `$executables_path` variable.

    ![Invoke-Binary](resources/image3.png)

- - l04d3r-LoadDll: allows loading dll's in memory, it is equivalent to: `[Reflection.Assembly]::Load([IO.File]::ReadAllBytes("pwn.dll"))`
+ - l04d3r-LoadDll: allows loading dll libraries in memory, it is equivalent to: `[Reflection.Assembly]::Load([IO.File]::ReadAllBytes("pwn.dll"))`

-   The dll can be hosted by smb, http or locally.
+   The dll file can be hosted by smb, http or locally.

    ![l04d3r-LoadDll1](resources/image4.png)
    ![l04d3r-LoadDll2](resources/image5.png)